goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 In this manner, a load balancer allow us to:

-- Distributes client requests or network load efficiently across ou pool of servers
+- Distributes client requests or network load efficiently across ou pool of servers.
-- Ensures high availability and reliability
+- Ensures high availability and reliability.
-- Provides the flexibility to add or removes servers as demand
+- Provides the flexibility to add or removes servers as demand.

 ## Load Balancing Algorithms